AgainstLightning/slabtrack/techtalk2023.md

     - asking more of it
     - more often
     - from more varied devices
-- Rise of the libraries:
+- Rise of the libraries: (!!add date!!)
   - Devs gonna dev
 	- Addresses complexities like:
 		- Cross-browser compatibility